AnnaKalygina/PromoterShape/METHODS.md

 - HelT (hellical twist)

 This script generates 78 output `.txt` files, one for each combination of species and DNA shape property.

+### Statistical analysis
+#### Collapsing predicted shape matrices
+The predicted shape matrices contain $n$ rows and $m$ columns, where $n$ - number of promoters fed in the model, $m$ - length of promoter sequences.
+The dataset could be collapsed into $1 \cdot m$ matrix by averaging parameter prediction across all promoters.
+The parameters could be averaged by simply taking the mean across all promoter sequences per position, or by taking a z-score across all promoter sequences per position.

 ### Plotting shape conservation within species
 To visualize shape conservation, the .txt files were randomly sampled, resulting in matrices of size 1000 × 400, where 1000 represents the number of promoters and 400 represents the length of each promoter sequence.
 These matrices were used to plot the predicted shape features for each species and property, providing insights into promoter shape conservation across the selected species.